-HIST 250: Pennsylvania Experience (H) Credits: 3 Letter Grade
+HIST 250: Pennsylvania Experience

-(h) status prime for the original English settlements and then as one of the first states in the Union, Pennsylvania boasts a history that extends from the colonial period to the present.
+As one of the original English settlements and then as one of the first states in the Union, Pennsylvania boasts a history that extends from the colonial period to the present.
 This course will look at Pennsylvania as a microcosm of American life and will examine such issues as Native American cultures, ethnic diversity and ethnic conflict, social stratification, geography, architecture, religious history, political development, revolution and civil war, agriculture, industrialization, urbanization, and suburbia.
 Core: History requirement.